Trip Summary and Itinerary Map

 Day 22: At Sea

-As we return to Ushuaia, you may choose to spend your precious remaining time editing photos, enjoying the onboard facilities, or attending final lectures.
-We will celebrate the end of an unforgettable voyage together, at a special Captain's farewell dinner.
+As we set sail to return to Ushuaia, you may choose to spend your time editing photos, enjoying the ship’s facilities, or attend any final lectures on offer onboard.
+With newfound friends, celebrate the end of an unforgettable voyage at a special Captain’s farewell dinner.

-On our final day, we will cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where we will disembark at around 8am.
-It is time to say goodbye to your expedition team and fellow passengers as we continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
-A transfer to Ushuaia airport or to your hotel is included.
-Please note, at the conclusion of the voyage, we do not recommend booking flights departing from Ushuaia prior to 12pm on the day of disembarkation, to allow for any delays.
+Early this morning, we cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where we disembark around 0800.
+Say farewell to your expedition team and fellow passengers as you continue your onward journey, hopefully with a newfound sense of the immense power of nature.

 This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.